In the News: 2 – 8 Feb 2018

 The BBC bravely ignored the old adage to never work with children and academics when they came to an event we held to mark world Safer Internet day.
 CyGen is a European funded project that brings together researchers with teachers, parents, and 120 eight to fourteen year olds from across the continent to develop online safety resources.
 Thirty of those come from local primary school Preston Hedges, and luckily they were on hand at the conference to demonstrate a new safety web app for both the BBC Look East and BBC Radio crews (starts 2h 51m).

 For a short while this week, ‘Lady Doritos’ were almost a thing, after the CEO of the crisp brand’s parent company said women didn’t like to crunch too loudly in public, or have to lick their fingers after eating.
 Dr Kathleen Mortimer, our advertising guru (whose table manners are impeccable), was moved to write a piece on just how far is too far when it comes to controversial ad campaigns.
-You can read it in the New Statesmen – which incidentally has no plans to launch a New Stateslady title any time soon.
+You can read it in the New Statesman – which incidentally has no plans to launch a New Stateslady title any time soon.

 Waste expert Professor Margaret Bates had once again made the Top 10 in Resource magazine’s Hot 100.
 The poll is voted for by the public and lists the top 100 influencers in the waste and resources world.
 Margaret is in pretty good company, with Sir David Attenborough coming in just two places ahead of her.